R/funnel_plot.R

 }

 # Calculate both adjusted and unadjusted control limits.
-This calculates limits for
+This calculates

-# in the data
+# denominators present in the data

-denominators = mod_plot_agg$denominator,
+, denominators = mod_plot_agg$denominator

 # Extract the control limits corresponding to the denominators present in the